Roboy/roboy_dialog/docs/system_architecture/2_Conversation.rst

 ************

 A *Conversation* is a concept for everything necessary for conducting a dialog with a single counterpart.
 It's task is traversing through the different states of the interaction with the user to provide a maximally human-like experience.
 It recieves Input through it's *InputDevice* and uses this Input in combination with the *InferenceEngine* and the *StateMachine* to traverse through the correct *States* as defined in the configured *Personality*.
-If it needs or learns information about the counterpart of the dialog, it uses the *Interlocutor* (see `Roboy Memory`_) to access the Dialog Systems *Memory*.
+If it needs or learns information about the counterpart of the dialog, it uses the *Interlocutor* (see :ref:`Roboy Memory`) to access the Dialog Systems *Memory*.
 If it needs to store or inquire information about the environment it is in it uses its *Context* for this.

 .. image:: images/DialogSystem_Conversation.png
   :alt: Dialog System Conversation Thread architecture